Guelph Civic Museum: History of the museum

-The proposal for a memory bank of significant parts of and events in Guelph was first brought about by the Museum Board of Management, which formed in 1964.
+The proposal for a memory bank of significant parts of events in Guelph was first brought about by the Museum Board of Management, which was formed in 1964.
 Collections were already being compiled by Guelph’s Historical Society two years earlier.
 Guelph had temporary exhibits in several locations before the museum's official opening at the Winter Fair Horse Stables (which is now the Guelph Farmer's Market) in December 1967.
-A sewing exhibit was set up in the Delhi Street Recreation Centre in 1965 and several others were displayed at the Guelph Public Library in 1967, a year which also saw a "summer museum" located at 98 Wyndam Street.
-From 1967 onwards, the museum remained in the former stables, but by the 1970s it was becoming crowded and needed more room.
-The building on 6 Dublin Street was purchased in 1977 and on May 18, 1980 (the date of International Museum Day) it opened its doors as the new Guelph Civic Museum.
-The issue of space seems to be a never ending one, as the museum is moving to a bigger location once again in the summer of 2011.
-It will be located in the Loretto Convent which is located beside the Basilica of Our Lady Immaculate downtown.
-Renovations are predicted to be complete by the fall in September 2011.
+A sewing exhibit was set up in the Delhi Street Recreation Centre in 1965, and several others were displayed at the Guelph Public Library in 1967, a year which also saw a "summer museum" located at 98 Wyndam Street.
+From 1967 onwards, the museum remained in the former stables, but by the 1970s, it was becoming crowded and needed more room.
+The building on 6 Dublin Street was purchased in 1977, and on May 18, 1980 (the date of International Museum Day), it opened its doors as the new Guelph Civic Museum.
+The issue of space seems to be a never-ending one, as the museum is moving to a bigger location once again in the summer of 2011.
+It will be located in the Loretto Convent, which is located beside the Basilica of Our Lady Immaculate downtown.
+Renovations are predicted to be complete by the fall of September 2011.

 The building that housed the museum for over thirty years at 6 Dublin Street South has a fair amount of history of its own.
 Designed by William Thomas, it was built in 1847 in Georgian style.
-The building is made of limestone and is 11,000 sqft in size and was originally owned by the Robert Day family.
-It has been a home to many different things since its creation, including various businesses such as a tavern and a hotel.
-The building was used as a boarding house for the Ontario Agricultural College, used by the Great War Veterans Association and finally, used by the Canadian Legion and the Knights of Columbus as a meeting hall until it was sold to the city in 1977.
+The building is made of limestone, is 11,000 sqft in size, and was originally owned by the Robert Day family.
+It has been home to many different things since its creation, including various businesses such as a tavern and a hotel.
+The building was used as a boarding house for the Ontario Agricultural College, by the Great War Veterans Association, and finally by the Canadian Legion and the Knights of Columbus as a meeting hall until it was sold to the city in 1977.

-A sculpture of Lieutenant Colonel John McCrae by Ruth Abernethy was erected in the foreground of Guelph Civic Museum in 2015.
-Lieutenant-Colonel John McCrae is shown, with his dress as an Artillery officer and his medical bag nearby, as he writes.
-The statue shows the destruction of the battlefield and, at his feet, the poppies which are a symbol of Remembrance of World War I and all armed conflict since.
+A sculpture of Lieutenant Colonel John McCrae by Ruth Abernethy was erected in the foreground of the Guelph Civic Museum in 2015.
+Lieutenant-Colonel John McCrae is shown, with his dress as an artillery officer and his medical bag nearby, as he writes.
+The statue shows the destruction of the battlefield and, at his feet, the poppies, which are a symbol of the memory of World War I and all armed conflicts since.

-McCrae House at 108 Water Street is also part of Guelph Museums.
-It is the birthplace of John McCrae, the author of the famous poem, In Flanders Fields, written during World War I. He was a prominent figure in Canada’s history and thus, his house was preserved as in remembrance of him and of life and times.
+McCrae House at 108 Water Street is also part of the Guelph Museums.
+It is the birthplace of John McCrae, the author of the famous poem In Flanders Fields, written during World War I. He was a prominent figure in Canada’s history, and thus, his house was preserved in remembrance of him and of his life and times.